souryvath/xng-breadcrumb/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: '🧩 Feature request'
-about: Suggest an idea for xng-breadcrumb
+about: Suggest an idea for my-xng
 title: ''
 labels: enhancement
 assignees: ''